xn--nding-jua/ArduinoSRDrive/README.md

 |4|0|0|0|1|0|1|

 ## Reading the hall-sensors
 To detect the position of the rotor, hall-sensors are applied on the stator, connected to a small decoder-IC.
-Two signals can be measured on the outputs of this Hall-signal IC: on each rising edge of signal one, the rotor is at position 1, on rising edge of signal 2 the rotor reaches position 2.
-Position 3 is on the falling edge of signal 1 and falling edge of signal 2 marks the position 4:
+Two signals can be measured on the outputs of this Hall-signal IC: on each falling edge of signal one (red), the rotor is at position 1, on rising edge of signal 2 (blue) the rotor reaches position 2.
+Position 3 is on the rising edge of signal 1 and falling edge of signal 2 marks the position 4:

 ![HallSignals](Documentation/Hallsignals.jpg)